monsrud/kickstart/README.md

 # Kickstart Examples

 These are some example kickstart files for RHEL/Centos and Ubuntu.
+These are used for unattended installations via http using a local repository.

 To create a repo for RHEL/Centos, just copy the install DVD to and put it in rhel_repo or centos_repo in the document root of your web server.
 Edit the url in the kickstart file to point to the dirctory you've created.
 Note that the boot parameter is **inst.ks=...**